-Interviews with staff, both random and specialized confirmed they are aware of the agency's Zero Tolerance Policy as well as the agency's approach to prevention, detection, responding and reporting.
+Interviews with staff confirmed that they are aware of the agency's Zero Tolerance Policy and the agency's approach to prevention, detection, responding and reporting.
 Staff are trained in the zero-tolerance policy and sign an acknowledgment statement confirming they received the required PREA Training and that they understand the agency's policy.
-Interviewed residents affirmed they are aware of the facility's Zero Tolerance for any form of sexual activity.
-They also sign acknowledgments that they understand it as well.
-Reviewed acknowledgment statements from both staff and residents confirmed information related to Zero Tolerance is being provided to both staff and residents.
+The facility provided multiple acknowledgment statements and training rosters confirming they have been trained in PREA and PREA related topics, including zero-tolerance.